 Welcome to the Russkie Kino Klub / Russian Film Club of Chattanooga as we celebrate more than two years as a movie club!
 We might be the world's only Russian Film Club outside Russia!

-Important announcement: Now we are meeting at our new location, Mikhail's house in North Chattanooga.
+We meet at Mikhail Vassilev's house in North Chattanooga.
 (See directions below.)
 Our regular schedule is the second Saturday of each month at 6:15 p.m. for pizza and 7:30ish for the Russian movie with English subtitles.
 Cost: Free!